-As at 31 December 2021, the recoverable amounts for the retail segment exceeds the carrying values.
+As at 31 December 2022, the recoverable amounts for the retail segment exceeds the carrying values.
 The recoverable amounts are sensitive to several key assumptions and a change in these assumptions could cause the carrying amounts to exceed the recoverable amounts.
-Using the discount rate above, if brokerage and corporate fee revenue decreases by approximately 7.04% for retail from the estimated amounts in each of the five years of the forecast period, the estimated recoverable amounts would be equal to the carrying amounts.
-If the discount rate increased to 21% for retail, the estimated recoverable amounts would be equal to the carrying amounts.
-Further, if the terminal value multiple decreased to approximately 2.9 times for retail, the estimated recoverable amounts would be equal to the carrying amounts at that date.
+Using the discount rate above, if brokerage and corporate fee revenue decreases by approximately 11.75% for retail from the estimated amounts in each of the five years of the forecast period, the estimated recoverable amounts would be equal to the carrying amounts.
+If the discount rate increased to 29% for retail, the estimated recoverable amounts would be equal to the carrying amounts.
+Further, if the terminal value multiple decreased to approximately 1.4 times for retail, the estimated recoverable amounts would be equal to the carrying amounts.